JATISTAN/Python/zomato_analyis[1].md

-## using count plot for exact counting of data
+## Using a count plot to exact accurate counting of data.

 ```python